-MHP is committed to appropriate health screenings that aid in the promotion of healthy lifestyles.
-In an effort to promote annual exams and preventive services, we want to help you identify MHP members who have NOT received services in 2016.
+McLaren is committed to appropriate health screenings that aid in the promotion of healthy lifestyles.
+In an effort to promote annual exams and preventive services, we want to help you identify McLaren members who have NOT received services in 2017.

-- MHP has an Outreach Team that can assist you in contacting and scheduling your patients for preventive care services.
-Please contact MHP at (888) 327-0671 if you are interested in participating with this service. - MHP will also be contacting its members (according to claims submission) that have not been seen by a PCP during 2016 and encouraging them to contact your office for an appointment. - You can contact Customer Service at (888) 327-0671 for assistance with the address and telephone numbers of members who have not yet established a relationship with your office.
+- We have an Outreach Team that can assist you in contacting and scheduling your patients for preventive care services.
+Please contact us at (888) 327-0671 (TTY:711) if you are interested in participating with this service. - We also will contact members (according to claims submission) who have not been seen by a PCP during 2017 and encourage them to contact your office for an appointment.

+You can improve your - You can contact Customer Service at (888) 327-0671 (TTY:711) for assistance with the address and telephone numbers of members who have not yet established a relationship with your office.

-In addition, both the National Committee for Quality Assurance (NCQA) and the Michigan Department of Health and Human Services (MDHHS) monitor the access rates (may consist of both well and/or sick visits) of health plans.
+Both the National Committee for Quality Assurance (NCQA) and the Michigan Department of Health and Human Services (MDHHS) monitor the access rates (may consist of both well and/or sick visits) of health plans.